-Why should I enroll if my products are already USDA certified organic?
+Why should I enroll in the Non-GMO Project if my products are already USDA Certified Organic?

-The second reason, which is also extremely important, is that maintaining a supply of non-GMO ingredients in the face of growing contamination risk takes coordinated, cooperative efforts.
-The Non-GMO Project’s uniform, industry-wide Standard and Verification Program create essential efficiency for an industry where sharing of co-packers and ingredient suppliers is common.
+The second reason is that maintaining a supply of non-GMO ingredients in the face of growing contamination risk takes coordinated, cooperative efforts.
+The Non-GMO Project’s uniform, industry-wide Standard and Product Verification Program create essential efficiency for an industry where sharing of co-packers and ingredient suppliers is common.
 By engaging a critical mass of companies, from seed growers to manufacturers, we achieve the economy of scale that makes long-term non-GMO sourcing possible.